mattbowa/Online-Booking-System/README.md

 -----------------------------------------------------------------------------------------------------------------------------------

 ### Introduction
-The system was implemented as a web-based app for managing oline appointments and reservations.
-Please refer to this [website](http://www.booking.mbowa.net/).
+ The project website can be found [here](http://www.booking.mbowa.net/).
+The system comes with a user-freindly admin control panel for customising the system feautures, please refer to the [System Control Panel ](http://www.booking.mbowa.net/#system_configuration).